Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- Phoenix has gone 7-3 in its past 10 contests, with a 5-5 record against the spread in that span.
+- The Suns have gone 7-3 in their past 10 games, with a 6-4 record against the spread in that span.

-- Six of the Suns' past 10 games have hit the over.
+- In their past 10 games, the Suns have hit the over six times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.